 Here’s an example:

 A cafe serves coffee and pastries to its customers.
 There were a total of 70 customers at the cafe today.
-If there were 5 more customers who ordered only pastries than the number of customers who only ordered both pastries and coffee, how many could have ordered just coffee?
+If there were at least 5 more customers who ordered only pastries than the number of customers who only ordered both pastries and coffee, how many could have ordered just coffee?

 Select all that apply.